 As you progress through the History programme, you are faced with a widening range of intellectual and methodological challenges.
-Whereas Freshman modules aim to survey national or international histories over long periods, most Sophister modules concentrate on short periods or specific themes.
+Whereas Fresh modules aim to familiarize you with long periods of national or international history, most Sophister modules concentrate on short periods or specific themes.
 The closer focus of Sophister modules requires more intensive teaching through small classes, and more immersion in documentary sources.
 The shift from survey to specialist work culminates in the dissertation and research essays which form a major element of Moderatorship.